In this guide to AdWords Ad Extensions, here is all that you will learn:

 - Set up Ad Scheduling.
 This is to make sure that your ads with call extensions trigger only when you are available to take calls.

-- You can use call-only campaigns for better results as call-only campaigns are a part of mobile-only campaigns.
+- You can also use call-only campaigns for better results as call-only campaigns are a part of mobile-only campaigns.
 Your ads will be shown only to users who are on mobile devices.
 Hence, leading to a better chance of conversion.

 - Set up call conversion tracking to monitor the performance of the ads with call extensions enabled.